 The mission of Enduring Hearts is to enhance lives by funding research to increase the longevity of organ transplants and improve the quality of life for transplant recipients.
 We give priority towards pediatric heart transplant research.
-The results of the funded research projects will contribute to the knowledge about many aspects of the clinical and scientific transplantation, e.g. the mechanisms of long-term organ deterioration, the consequence of tissue injury and the opportunities to intervene in these processes.
+The results of the funded research projects contribute to the knowledge about many important aspects of clinical and scientific transplantation, e.g. the mechanisms of long-term organ deterioration, the consequence of tissue injury and the emerging opportunities to intervene in these processes.

 5 years after a heart transplant:

 (U.S. Department of Health and Human Services, Health Resources and Services Administration)

-As of May 3, 2013, there were 3,507 candidates on the waiting list for a heart.
+As of May 8, 2015, there were 4,208 candidates on the waiting list for a heart.
 150 of those are waiting for a repeat transplant.
 Additionally, there were 123,050 candidates on waiting lists for a vital (solid) organ.
 14,974 of those are waiting for a repeat transplant.